Hey! I’m Cass.

 cls663 @ nyu dot edu ~ (they/she) ~ CV

 My background is in Interdisciplinary Art & Media Studies and Human-Computer Interaction.
 Beyond my studies at NYU, I work as an educator at the Metropolitan Museum of Art.
+I am also an artist, and I use a wide range of media to discuss themes about queerness, childhood, and science and technology.

 Research Projects